isaacto/datec/README.md

 It is an error to set to an invalid date (e.g., --31 applied on 2019-06-25 is an error).
 The datetime parts which are specified must be consecutive (it is an error to specify 12::05).
-It is also an error to shift for occurrence of partial date with year specified (e.g., "+2x2019--").
+It is also an error to shift for occurrence of a partial date with year specified (e.g., "+2x2019--").

 On the other hand, shifting to an invalid date with day number